 This paper is not the first to point out the intimate link between inference about absence and self-knowledge.
 In default-reasoning logic (Reiter, 1980), a failure to provide a proof for a statement is transformed into a proof for the negation of the statement using the closed world assumption: the assumption that a proof would have been found if it were available.
-Similarly, Linguist Benoît de Cornulier's refers to epistemic closure: the notion that all there is to be known is in fact known.
+Similarly, linguist Benoît de Cornulier refers to epistemic closure: the notion that all there is to be known is in fact known.
 This is reflected in his two definitions of knowing whether (De Cornulier, 1988):

-Symmetrical definition:

-- 'John knows whether P' means that:
+Symmetrical definition:.
+'John knows whether P' means that:

-- 102 1.
-If P, John knows that P.
+- 1. If P, John knows that P.

-- 2. If not-P, John knows that not-P.

-Dissymmetrical definition:

-- 'John knows whether P' means that:
+- 2. If not-P, John knows that not-P.Dissymmetrical definition:.
+'John knows whether P' means that:

-- 106 1.
-If P, John knows that P.
+- 1. If P, John knows that P.

-- 107 2.
-John knows that 1 holds.
+2. John knows that 1 holds.

-The symmetrical definition can be applied when a statement can be supported or 108 negated by evidence.
-For example, the statement "It is not yet 3pm" can be supported if 109 the time on one's phone indicates that it is 2:30pm, or negated if the time on one's phone 110 indicates it is 3:30pm.
-Therefore, knowing whether it is not yet 3pm does not rely on 111 self-knowledge.
-Conversely, statements such as "I have met this person before" can only be 112 supported by positive evidence.
-In the majority of cases, no evidence is available to 113 support the absence of objects or memories (for an interactive example, see Appendix A).
-114 This leaves inference about their negation to be made based on the absence of evidence, in 115 conjunction with self-knowledge ("I don't recall seeing this person before, and this is not a 116 face that I would forget").
-This is an example of De Cornulier's dissymmetrical definition: 117 knowing that I would not have forgotten this person's face is in this case 'knowing that 1 118 holds'.
-119
+The symmetrical definition can be applied when a statement can be supported or negated by evidence.
+For example, the statement "It is not yet 3pm" can be supported if the time on one's phone indicates that it is 2:30pm, or negated if the time on one's phone indicates it is 3:30pm.
+Therefore, knowing whether it is not yet 3pm does not rely on self-knowledge.
+Conversely, statements such as "I have met this person before" can only be supported by positive evidence.
+In the majority of cases, no evidence is available to support inferences about the absence of objects or memories.
+This leaves such inferences to be made based on the absence of evidence,ndefinedndefined in conjunction with beliefs about the availability of counterfactual evidence: a form of belief that critically depends on self-knowledge ("I don't recall seeing this person before, and this is not a face that I would forget").
+This is an example of De Cornulier's dissymmetrical definition: knowing that I would not have forgotten this person's face is in this case